lawrencewin/lawrencewin/README.md

 ### Hi there 👋

+😄 Pronouns: he / him

+I'm a computer science major studying at UT Austin.
+I graduate in Spring 2022.
+I'm currently working at the Austin Technology Incubator, and I've interned at Verizon in the past.
+My best project is the Pannavasa Meditation Center's website right [here](https://www.pmcusa.org).

+Email me at lawrence.j.win@gmail.com for inquiries.
 <!--
 **lawrencewin/lawrencewin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.